berensp/berensp.github.io/_posts/2024-02-29-us-life-expectancy.md

 [^2]: Rabah Kamal, Cynthia Cox, and Erik Blumenkranz. ["What do we know about social determinants of health in the U.S. and comparable countries?"](https://www.healthsystemtracker.org/chart-collection/know-social-determinants-health-u-s-comparable-countries/) *KFF*, November 21, 2017.
 [^3]: "Injuries (drug overdose, firearm-related deaths, motor vehicle accidents, homicide), circulatory diseases, and mental disorders/nervous system diseases (including Alzheimer's disease) account for 86% and 67% of American men's and women's life expectancy shortfall, respectively."
 Jessica Y Ho, [Causes of America's Lagging Life Expectancy: An International Comparative Perspective](https://doi.org/10.1093/geronb/gbab129), *The Journals of Gerontology: Series B*, Volume 77, Issue Supplement_2, May 2022, Pages S117–S126.

-But then these and other social determinants of health feed back into the circulatory, respiratory, and diabetes slices:
+But then these and other social determinants of health also feed back into the circulatory, respiratory, and diabetes slices.
+For example:
 - Obesity – which then feeds back into cardiovascular disease via diabetes[^4]
 - Sedentary lifestyle – also increasing likelihood of heart disease
 - Income inequality (Gini coefficient) – could affect access to care, but this is also linked to education which influences lifestyle choices